mixxxdj/manual/source/hardware/controllers/pioneer_ddj_sb3.rst

 Beatjump Mode
 ^^^^^^^^^^^^^
+Beatjump mode is enabled by holding :hwlabel:`SHIFT` down and pressing the :hwlabel:`HOT CUE` button.
+The button will flash when selected.
+Use beatjump mode to jump back or forward on the track by a certain number of beats.

 .. figure:: ../../_static/controllers/pioneer_ddj_sb3_beatjump.svg
    :align: center
    :width: 65%
    :figwidth: 100%
-   :alt: Pioneer DDJ-SB3 (performance pads)
+   :alt: Pioneer DDJ-SB3 (performance pads in beatjump mode)
    :figclass: pretty-figures

-   Pioneer DDJ-SB3 (performance pads)
+   Pioneer DDJ-SB3 (performance pads in beatjump mode)

 ========  ===============================================================  ==========================================
 No.       Control                                                          Function
 ========  ===============================================================  ==========================================
-1         Pad                                                              Decrease beatjump 2         Pad                                                              Increase beatjump 3         Pad                                                              Jump left 4         Pad                                                              Jump right 5         Pad                                                              Go back to beginning of track
+1         Pad                                                              Decrease beatjump size 2         Pad                                                              Increase beatjump size 3         Pad                                                              Jump left 4         Pad                                                              Jump right 5         Pad                                                              Go back to beginning of track